adamjmosebach/TenForward/README.md

 ## Post-MVP

-- Login/Auth
-- Each post should also be associated with a specific category that their post falls into (to be designated by the user)
+- Each post could be associated with a specific category/hashtag
-- View posts by category
+- View posts by category/hashtag
 - View all posts by a specific user
 - Ability to 'like' posts